kapuragu/FoxEngine.TranslationTool/README.md

 Specify file path of dictionary to use.
 Defaults to lang_dictionary.txt

 -OutputHashes | -o
-Appends all StrCode32 langId Key hashes of the lng being processed to langIdHashes.txt
+Outputs all StrCode32 langId Key hashes of the lng being processed to <fileName>_langIdHashes.txt

 ### Examples